animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 #

-Best case scenario under all of those circumstances, we lose the fully-owned car.
+Best case scenario under all of those circumstances, the fully-owned car is lost.
 As a result of car *insurance*.

 Meanwhile, there is no advantage of private auto insurance to a public, nationalized, taxpayer-paid government auto insurance program (e.g. AutoInsuranceForAll).